Copilots were easy. Agents can break real things.

-The product challenge is that “agentic” isn’t a single feature—it’s a stack.
-You’re shipping: (1) intent capture (UI + policy), (2) planning and tool orchestration, (3) permissions and security, (4) observability and evaluation, and (5) pricing that doesn’t punish power users.
-In practice, agents fail in three predictable ways: they take the wrong action, they take the right action at the wrong time, or they take the right action but can’t justify it.
-Your roadmap for 2026 should start with these failure modes, because they dictate architecture, UX, and guardrails.
+Here’s the part teams underestimate: “agentic” isn’t one feature.
+It’s a stack you own end-to-end: (1) intent capture (UI plus policy), (2) planning and tool execution, (3) permissions and security boundaries, (4) observability and evaluation, and (5) packaging that aligns value with margin.
+Agents tend to fail in three ways: they take the wrong action, they take the right action at the wrong time, or they can’t explain why they did anything.
+Start your roadmap there.
+Everything else is decoration.

 Table 1: Comparison of common agent orchestration approaches (2026 product tradeoffs)